Skip to content

 end

-Metadata Hash¶
+Metadata Hash

-Document metadata with format-specific fields.
+Document metadata with cross-platform standardized fields.

 Example: